capstone-pitt-2022/libFuseWin2022/README.md

 Please ensure that the version of python installed is >= 3.6.
 Further please ensure that you have installed the pytest package:

+Also be sure that the version of sqlite3 is >= 3.24
 ```bash
   $ pip install pytest
 ```